Mongo people: Society and culture

 Given the equatorial forests they live in, like neighboring ethnic groups, the Mongo people cultivate cassava, yam and banana as staple foods.
 This is supplemented with wild-plant and edible-insects gathering, seasonal vegetables and beans, fishing, and hunting.
 The society is patrilineal, and traditionally based on a joint family household called Etuka with twenty to forty members, derived from an ancestor lineage.
 The male elder of the Etuka is called Tata (meaning father).
 A cluster of Etuka form a village of the Mongo people.
 Disputes and covenants between lineages were typically resolved through goods or inter-marriages.
 Some sub-ethnic groups found in the southern parts of Congo have had a chief, instead of being a collection of lineages, with the chief known as Bokulaka.

 Traditional religion of the Mongo people is largely one of ancestor worship, belief in nature spirits, fertility rites, with shamanic practices such as magic, sorcery, and witchcraft.
 Mongo artistic achievements, songs, musical instruments and carvings show richness and high sophistication.
-Like many ancient cultures, the Mongo people have used the oral tradition to preserve and transmit knowledge to the next.
+Like many ancient cultures, the Mongo people have used the oral tradition, including Mongo proverbs and fables, to preserve and transmit knowledge to the next.
+In the early 1970s, Mabel Ross, a Christian missionary, collected 95 traditional stories from Nkundo storytellers in what was then Zaire; the stories were published in English translation in 1979 in the book On Another Day: Tales Told among the Nkundo of Zaire.
 Polygamy has been a part of the Mongo culture into the modern age, though missionaries have attempted to curb this part after their conversion to Christianity.

 The musician Jupiter Bokondji is of Mongo descent.